Online Reading Program For Dyslexia

 Most dyslexia programs are phonics or instruction-based.
-They replicate the school experience and school methodology, working around the underlying problems that cause dyslexia.
-By contrast, Fast FordWord works on the cognitive skills that cause dyslexia as well as reading skills.
+They are not interventions.
+Instead they reinforce the school experience and methodology, working around the underlying problems that cause dyslexia.

-Second, our exercises are self-paced whereas most instruction is static.
-At school and for many tutors, the curriculum is set.
-And unless your child is receiving one-on-one instruction, the class moves on whether your child is ready or not.
+Second, our exercises are student self-paced.
+The software identifies individual student needs and then presents appropriate exercises.
+Whereas, at school and for many tutors, the curriculum is set.
+Unless your child is receiving one-on-one instruction, the class moves on whether your child is ready or not.

 Varying Goals By Age